 A welcome drink each by the pool on arrival; GoldSmiths get an upgrade to the next best room category (subject to availability) and two glasses of vinsanto wine poolside, once during their stay

-Rates usually include a magnificent American champagne breakfast, including cold cuts, cheeses, cereals, eggs, bacon, fruit, local jams and Greek options (one word: pancakes).
-A city tax of €4 a person, each night will be added to the bill on check-out.
+Rates include a magnificent champagne breakfast (served à la carte), including cold cuts, cheeses, cereals, eggs, bacon, fruit, local jams and Greek options (one word: pancakes).
+A city tax of €4 a person, each night will be charged at check-out.

 Canaves Oia Suites boasts the island’s only lift, making its cliffside rooms more easily accessible to guests with reduced mobility, although they’ll still need to navigate a few steps from the main levels to the suites.